 The “2-2-2” guideline is also widely touted as a great way to season your corset.
 With this method, you follow a very straight-forward and easy-to-remember process: Lace your new corset to a 2” reduction for 2 hours each day for 2 weeks.
 Sounds easy, doesn’t it?
 Remember that not all corsets are made the same way, so this might not be enough time to break in your corset if it surpasses any of the criteria discussed above.
 If you find that your corset still feels stiff after this timeframe, continue to be patient as you keep working to completely season it.
 Your corset and your body will thank you!

 There is so much to learn about waist training and corsets, and you will come to know much more with time.
 Most of it is learned through practice, but it is always helpful to have resources at your disposal when questions arise.
-Feel free to contact me personally at Heidi@straitlaceddame.com, and be sure to check out these additional articles to help you on getting started with waist training.
+Feel free to contact me personally at Heidi@straitlaceddame.com.

 A Final Note Regarding this Article

 The advice offered above is not meant to satisfy the needs and questions of every single person who has considered starting waist training.
 There are always unique cases where “generalized” information like this does not fit one’s needs.
 My aim was to provide a basic guide for the majority of people interested in how to get started with waist training using steel-boned corsets.
 If you feel that I have not offered you the best information for starting off, please don’t hesitate to contact me by email.
 Your feedback helps me to offer the best information possible.